Chapter Three

 Elaine’s smile faded.

-her head while the man gesticulated wildly about something.
-The organist glanced at them and continued playing, but exchanged a nervous glance with the minister.
+From the viewpoint of Indy and his father, she and the man were plainly visible through the door.
+They could see Elaine shake her head while the man gesticulated wildly about something.
+The organist glanced at them and continued playing, but exchanged a nervous look with the minister.
 Elaine was making no move to enter the chapel.

 “This is unusual,” Henry said.
 “An old friend?”